helenesauve/readme-generator/README.md

 ## Installation
 npm install
 ## Usage
-Use it at your discretion
+Use this at your discretion
 ## Licence
-MIT
+Apache
 ## Contributing
-Fork it and feel free to send any improvements
+Fork it and feel free to send through any improvements
 ## Tests
 npm test
 ## Questions